There is no specific test to diagnose migraines. Your GP has to observe a pattern of recurring headaches along with the other symptoms.

 - sensations

-- on 1 side of the head
+- are on 1 side of your head

-- a pulsating pain
+- feel like a pulsing pain

-- accompanied by feeling and being sick
+- happen with other symptoms such as feeling and being sick

 Migraine diary

-- the date of your migraine
+- the date of your migraine attack

-- the time of your migraine
+- the time of your migraine attack

 - how long the attack lasted